Safety & Health: Preventing Chronic Pain & Potential Opioid Use

 To read more about how we help prevent chronic pain and potential opioid use for our customers and their employees, please visit the Employee Wellness page of our corporate website.

-1 Center for Disease Control State Unintentional Drug Overdose Reporting System (SUDORS), data updated December 2023.
+1 CDC’s State Unintentional Drug Overdose Reporting System (SUDORS), data updated December 2024.

 More about safety & health